particle-iot/docs/src/content/troubleshooting/guides/device-troubleshooting/device-blinking-dark-blue.md

 SYSTEM_MODE(SEMI_AUTOMATIC);

 void setup() {
+#ifndef SYSTEM_VERSION_v400ALPHA1
+	// This clears the setup done flag on brand new devices so it won't stay in listening mode
+	// Only do this for 3.x and earlier
 	// 0x01 = setup done
 	// 0xff = setup not done (go into listening mode at boot) const uint8_t val = 0x01;
 	dct_write_app_data(&val, DCT_SETUP_DONE_OFFSET, 1);
+#endif

 	// This is just so you know the operation is complete pinMode(D7, OUTPUT);